tedunderwood/reviews/bpo/corexperiment/registrations/thirdregistration.md

 results from second experiment
 -------------------------------

-The main question we posed was whether genre boundaries become strongest in the second half of the twentieth century.
-Formally, is there is some year Y in the second half of the twentieth century, such that average generic closeness (outgenre_distance - ingenre_distance) increases from 1860 to that year, and decreases thereafter.
+The main question we posed was whether genre clustering becomes strongest in the second half of the twentieth century.
+Formally, is there is some year Y in the second half of the twentieth century, such that clustering strength (outgenre_distance - ingenre_distance) increases from 1860 to that year, and decreases thereafter.
 We expected both correlations to be significant at p < .05, if we compare the differences for individual pairs of books to the midpoint dates for those pairs.

 We asked this using LoC genre labels assigned by librarians.
 The answer was "yes": there was a significant rise to some point in the later 20c, and a significant decline thereafter, for all of the measurement methods we proposed.
 Because we tried a couple of different methods, we cannot precisely pinpoint the peak, but it's probably somewhere between 1950 and 1975.